turkraft/springfilter/README.md

 // ...
 ```

-> :warning: Functions are currently not supported, and field types are limited to strings/enums, numbers, booleans, and collections
+> :warning: Functions are currently not supported

 ## Articles
 * [Easily filter entities in your Spring API](https://torshid.medium.com/easily-filter-entities-in-your-spring-api-f433537cfd41)